 The Aquatic WILD program and curriculum guide is available to formal and nonformal educators who attend an Aquatic WILD training through our Project WILD state partners.
 For more information, please click on “Get Training.”
 If you’re already an Aquatic WILD educator, feel free to browse the many resources found to the right for unit planning, WILD Work, In Step with STEM, field investigations, and more!

 What’s New for Aquatic WILD?

 Ongoing updates to Project WILD and Aquatic WILD materials build upon developments in wildlife conservation needs as well as advances in instructional methodology in PreK through 12th grade education.
-A key milestone in the expansion of Project WILD is the 2013 edition of Aquatic WILD K-12 Curriculum & Activity Guide.
+A key milestone in the expansion of Project WILD is the new edition of Aquatic WILD K-12 Curriculum & Activity Guide.

 Field investigation activities in Aquatic WILD enable students to learn methods and protocol for conducting scientific investigations, including how to formulate a research question, engaging in systematic data collection, and drawing conclusions.

 In Step with STEM activity extensions make use of a variety of tools and instruments, from litmus tests to smartphone applications, and involve students in the application of technology, science concepts, and math skills as part of their problem-solving efforts (see the “In Step with STEM” box to the right for more information and resources).

 "Working for Wildlife" is a new activity that explores occupations in wildlife conservation through a simulated job fair and interview process.